ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d1 - a - OOP - objects, methods and the this keyword.md

 2. (bonus) Add a method getOlder()
   - when called, this method would increase age by one.

-3. (bonus) Everytime the user gets older, call sayHello
+3. (bonus) Every time the user gets older, call sayHello

 Solution: https://stackblitz.com/edit/js-yzcuvt?file=index.js